AdguardTeam/KnowledgeBase/kb/vpn/adguard-vpn-ios/solving-problems/logs.md

 ---
-title: 'How to collect and send logs'
+title: How to collect and send logs
-taxonomy:
-    category:
-        - docs
+sidebar_position: 2
 ---

 * [Collecting and sending standard logs](#default)